snonux/foo.zone/resources.md

 Some of these were in-person with exams; others were online learning lectures only.

-* Linux Security and Isolation APIs Training; Michael Kerrisk; 3 day on-site training
+* Linux Security and Isolation APIs Training; Michael Kerrisk; 3-day on-site training
-* MySQL Deep Dive Workshop; 2 day on-site training
+* MySQL Deep Dive Workshop; 2-day on-site training
 * Protocol buffers; O'Reilly Online
 * Algorithms Video Lectures; Robert Sedgewick; O'Reilly Online
-* Red Hat Certified System Administrator; Course + certification (Although I had the option I decided not to take the next course as it is more effective to self learn what I need)
+* Red Hat Certified System Administrator; Course + certification (Although I had the option, I decided not to take the next course as it is more effective to self learn what I need)
 * Scripting Vim; Damian Conway; O'Reilly Online
 * The Ultimate Kubernetes Bootcamp; School of Devops; O'Reilly Online
 * Ultimate Go Programming; Bill Kennedy; O'Reilly Online